 The fumbled handoff scenario plays out constantly: Customer gets transferred, waits on hold, finally connects, has to repeat everything they already told the AI, gets frustrated, hangs up.
 You just lost a $3,500+ job.

 Small business owners tell us this happens more than they realize.
+Research from Invoca shows 62% of calls to home services businesses go unanswered.
 One plumber we analyzed had 76 missed calls in a month.
 His reaction?
 "I didn't even know I was missing that many calls until I saw the data.
 I just thought business was slow."

 Emergency Calls Are Your Highest-Value Jobs